adobe/asset-share-commons/_pages/development/guide/index.md

 ### Templates

 Due to the complex structure of Editable Templates it is recommended to create each project specific Template using the Template Editor in the AEM UI.
 Templates found beneath `/conf/asset-share-commons/settings/wcm/templates` should be used as a reference but should NOT be copied directly into a project's `/conf` directory.
 A Structure policy should be created to include *Asset Share Commons - Structure* components (Header, Footer, User menu...) on each Template.
 Allowed Components policies should also be configured based on the template.
 Lastly the Page Design for each Template needs to be configured to point to a Semantic UI theme client library (preferrably a project specific one).
+[See this sample project for example of templates.](https://github.com/godanny86/sample-assetshare/tree/master/ui.apps/src/main/content/jcr_root/conf/sample-assetshare/settings/wcm)

 **Search Template**